Mass driver: On Earth

 A mass driver on Earth would usually be a compromise system.
 A mass driver would accelerate a payload up to some high speed which would not be enough for orbit.
 It would then release the payload, which would complete the launch with rockets.
 This would drastically reduce the amount of velocity needed to be provided by rockets to reach orbit.
 Well under a tenth of orbital velocity from a small rocket thruster is enough to raise perigee if a design prioritizes minimizing such, but hybrid proposals optionally reduce requirements for the mass driver itself by having a greater portion of delta-v by a rocket burn (or orbital momentum exchange tether).
 On Earth, a mass-driver design could possibly use well-tested maglev components.

-To launch a space vehicle with humans on board, a mass driver's track would need to be almost 1000 kilometres long if providing almost all the velocity to Low Earth Orbit, though a lesser length could provide major launch assist.
+To launch a space vehicle with humans on board, a mass driver's track would need to be almost 1000 kilometres long if providing almost all the velocity to Low Earth Orbit, though a lesser length could still provide major launch assist.
 Required length, if accelerating mainly at near a constant maximum acceptable g-force for passengers, is proportional to velocity squared.
 For instance, half of the velocity goal could correspond to a tunnel a quarter as long needing to be constructed, for the same acceleration.
 For rugged objects, much higher accelerations may suffice, allowing a far shorter track, potentially circular or helical (spiral).
 Another concept involves a large ring design whereby a space vehicle would circle the ring numerous times, gradually gaining speed, before being released into a launch corridor leading skyward.